A Guide to Preparing Your Home For a Spring Sale

 5. Clear out cupboards

 Serious buyers are likely to open kitchen drawers and look inside cupboards during an inspection.
 If it’s been a while since you’ve cleaned out the pantry, now is the time.
 They may also take a peek inside your wardrobe – after all they will want to check out hanging space and storage.
-Clearing out clothes you no longer wear (and don’t want to move with you) will allow buyers to see the space on offer.
+Clearing out clothes you no longer wear (and don’t want to take with you) is a smart step when preparing your home for sale as a tidy, decluttered wardrobe helps buyers focus on the space available, rather than what’s inside it.

 6. Open up the curtains